kyoheiu/felix/README.md

 - color of directory name
 - color of file name
-- how to execute file
+- how to open file

 For example, if you write